svvoii/Docker_WordPress_Site/README.md

 #### NOTE
 Credentials and passwords for all containers are stored in the `.env` file.
-It is highly recommended to change the values of the environment variables for more secure ones, as well as make `.env` file to be it ignored by git if used in a production environment.
+It is highly recommended to change the values of the environment variables for more secure ones, as well as make `.env` file to be ignored by git for security.

+After `make up` and waiting for all things to be installed and running (to check `make ls`),
+WordPress can be accessed at `localhost:8000`
+PhpMyAdmin is accessible at `licalhost:8080`

+==